Centrifugal juicers have a nasty reputation of being noisy machines.

 Here’s a comparison between a Jack Lalanne juicer and an Omega Big Mouth Juicer.

 Take note that the Jack Lalanne featured here isn’t the same model but it has the same motor as this one so their yield will be the same.

 The results in this juice off aren’t very encouraging for Jack Lalanne as it was only able to extract 2-1/2 cups of juice from 4 pounds of carrots compared to the 3-1/2 cups extracted by the Omega.

 Is it hard to clean up?

-Toughest part to clean would be the strainer and cutting disk.
-To unlock these part, you’ll need to use a special tool which for me is an unnecessary step.
+The toughest part to clean would be the strainer and cutting disk.
+To unlock this part, you’ll need to use a special tool which for me is an unnecessary step.
 So this is just a heads up.

 Be very careful not to lose this tool or you won’t be able to take it apart or assemble it again.